Mango - a sweet treat with anti-cancer potential

 A new study has revealed that mango, despite its low level of antioxidant activity, may have potent anti-cancer properties.
 Researchers treated cells derived from several common cancers – colon, breast, leukemia, and prostate – with mango polyphenol extract.
 Breast and colon cancer cells were most significantly affected – the cell cycle was disrupted and they underwent programmed cell death in response to the mango extract.
 Normal colon cells, however, remained alive and undamaged.
 The researchers suggest that gallotannins, the most abundant antioxidant polyphenols contained in mango, were responsible for the anti-cancer effects.5

 Fresh mango is delicious all on its own.
 If you haven’t quite yet figured out how to cut a mango, here’s one way.
-Another is to slice lengthwise on each side of the pit, score the flesh, and then turn each side inside out, as illustrated here.
+Another is to slice lengthwise on each side of the pit, score the flesh, and then turn each side inside out.

 Frozen and dried mango can make a great treat too: